 Aarif Rasheed, Barrister, Mediator, JustCommunity

-Dr Shaystah Dean, Clinical Psychologist, PhD, Wellington – (not current member)
+Dr Shaystah Dean, Clinical Psychologist, PhD, Wellington – (not currently part of advisory Group)

 Dr Hinemoa Elder, Ngāti Kurī, Te Aupouri, Te Rarawa, Ngāpuhi, Child and Adolescent Psychiatrist, MBChB, FRANZCP, PhD (AKL)